 Most New Zealanders do not have $150,000 in cash sitting in the bank.
 Here are the three most common ways to finance your project:

-2. Construction Loan: If you are doing a massive renovation (like a structural overhaul or extension), the bank might issue a construction loan.
-They will value the house "as if it were finished" and release the funds in progress payments directly to the builder as phases are completed.
+Construction Loan: If you are doing a massive renovation (like a structural overhaul or extension), the bank might issue a construction loan.
+They will value the house "as if it were finished" and release the funds in progress payments.
+To see which payment method is safer, read our comparison of Fixed-Price vs. Cost-Plus Building Contracts.

 Ready to find a renovation specialist?

 A successful renovation lives and dies by the quality of the builder.
 You need a team that specializes in renovations—not just a new-build company looking for fill-in work.
-Renovation builders know how to handle crooked 80-year-old walls, match existing skirting boards, and manage nasty surprises safely.
+Always verify that your primary contractor is currently registered on the public LBP Register before signing.

 Compare top-rated renovation experts in your area through Builders Near Me NZ: